 The culinary scene revolves around pork ribs in dry chile, trout in a coffee sauce, a special mole de Coatepec, a red pipián sauce and chileatole de flor de izote.
 The town center buzzes with better eateries but the countryside hides a few more, even more gourmet.

 Artisans work closely with local coffee growers and they all get together for an important Coffee and Orchid Fair.
-You'll find them active at other state and local celebrations.
+You may find them actively participating at other state and local celebrations.
 On off days, at least some of them will be in and around the central Mercado de Coatepec which is a fantastic place for lunch.

 Buses leave Xalapa regularly for Coatepec and for nearby Xico, too.
 A lot of visitors will take in both little towns on the same colorful trip.